-NORTHERN PARULA (Parula americana) Very common migrant and summer resident

-The parula warbler is one of the most common and typical breeding birds of the southern bottomland hardwood or cypress-tupelo swamp.
-Its ascending, high-pitched buzzy, almost insect-like song is easily learned.
-It is also one of the most common sping and fall migrants, in these situations often located by its liquid "chip" call which is similar to that of the Yellow Warbler or American Redstart.
-The Northern Parula is usually the earilest passerine spring migrant, after the Purple Martin, and in addition to the earliest record given below, there are the following late February records: Feb.
+NORTHERN PARULA (Setophaga americana) Very common migrant and summer resident to that of the Yellow Warbler or American Redstart.
+The Northern Parula is usually the earliest passerine spring migrant, after the Purple Martin, and in addition to the earliest record given below, there are the following late February records: Feb.
 26, 1982 and Feb.
 23?, 1991, both at Lafitte NP (DM).
 The unusual number of February records--five--might cause one to suspect that some of these were very early spring migrants, though none were singing.
 An interesting late record is of 8 at Venice on Nov.
 10, 1985 (RDP,NN).
 There are two records of Tropical Parula (P. pitiayumi) from Cameron Parish.